Shinkrbs/obsidian_notes/001 - Web Development/0014 HTML and CSS.md

 Used to define the relationship between the current document and the lined resource.
 Commonly used in anchor tags, link tags, and area tags.

 **Rel Attributes in anchor tags common values:**
-- noopener: Prevents new new page from accessing the window.opener property improving security.
+- noopener: Prevents then new page from accessing the window.opener property improving security.
 - noreferrer: Prevents the browser from sending the HTTP referrer header
 - nofollow: Tells search engines not to follow link
 - external: Indicates the link leads to an external resource